Information in this Post

 I.E.: subcontractors are going to that site over and over – that’s where you’re looking at Project

-Management because the site doesn’t change, it’s the build on that site, as it’s going up through its stages and its phases, that you’re really keeping track of.
+Management because the site doesn’t change, it’s the build on that site, as it’s going up through its stages and its phases, that you’re keeping track of.

 That’s the key differences between Project Management and Job Management.